jjppsia/chatgpt-clone/README.md

 ## Overview

-Thank you for taking the time to check out my for fun project ChatGPT clone!
-Please note that this project is still a work in progress, and is not yet complete.
+Thank you for taking the time to check out my for fun project ChatGPT clone.

 ## Technologies Used